Dmmc123/taim-gan/README.md

 ## References

-The project is primarily based on [LWGAN](https://github.com/mrlibw/Lightweight-Manipulation/) research with the following differences:
+The project is primarily based on [LWGAN](https://github.com/mrlibw/Lightweight-Manipulation/) research.
+Here is what we did differently:

-* We have removed the redundant modules from the source code
+* Removed the redundant modules from the source code
-* We have refactored from scratch the existing code by providing type hints for the most part of code-base
+* Refactored from scratch the existing code by providing type hints for the most part of code-base
-* We have covered most parts of code with unit and intergrations tests
+* Covered most parts of code with unit and intergrations tests
-* We removed the deprecated functionality and upgraded the project according the latest version of PyTorch 1.12.1
+* Removed the deprecated functionality and upgraded the project according the latest version of PyTorch 1.12.1
-* We have collected new dataset with captions for facial pictures and finetuned TAIM-GAN with it
+* Collected new dataset with captions for facial pictures and finetuned TAIM-GAN with it

 Also here are some other researches we used as an additional reference: